Privacy Notice Effective Date: May 10th 2018

 Your privacy is important to us.
 At The Customer Framework we are committed to ensuring that your privacy is respected and protected.

-This Policy applies to all websites that are owned and operated by The Customer Framework Ltd. The Customer Framework is the data controller with respect to Personal Data collected and processed via its respective website.
+This Notice applies to all websites that are owned and operated by The Customer Framework Ltd. The Customer Framework is the data controller with respect to the personal data collected and processed via its respective website.

 We are The Customer Framework Ltd.

 Our office is registered at 27a High Street, Esher, Surrey, KT10 9RL.

 - What personal data we collect on this website;